FAQs

 “Eating animals isn’t cruel.
 It is something that we must do in order to live healthy lives.
 Furthermore, notions that vegan or vegetarian diets result in less death are woefully myopic and misinformed.
 The large number of animals killed in the process of harvesting plants (with large machines that kill small animals like rabbits, mice, and other rodents) far outweighs the loss of life when we consume animals directly.
 The disruption of ecosystems with mono-crop agriculture also disrupts an even greater number of organisms on a long-term basis.
 Not only do plant-based diets that require mono-crop farming result in greater loss of life and ecosystem disruption, they also rob us of our vitality and prevent us from living as abundantly as possible.

 Take a look at the list of businesses who supported the absurd EAT-Lancet guidelines, which recommended that we consume only 14g of meat per day under the guise of helping the environment.
 Included are the likes of Bayer, Monsanto, Kellogg’s, Pepsi, Cargill, Nestlé, and Syngenta.
 See a pattern here?
 Much like businesses benefited enormously from fostering the general public’s belief that animal fats were bad and vegetable oils were healthy, these agribusiness enterprises stand to make billions of dollars convincing us that plant-based foods are the healthier option and the responsible environmental choice.
 In the United States, these companies produce over ten times the amount of greenhouse gasses as cows, and regenerative ruminant agriculture can actually reduce the amount of carbon dioxide in the atmosphere!
 Beef as a whole represented only 1.9% of the total greenhouse gas emissions in 2016.
 That’s half as much as plant agriculture; ten times less than industry or transportation; and more than fifteen times less than electricity generation, the largest producer of greenhouse gasses.
 Why is it then that all we ever hear from politicians and those who claim to campaign for the environment is talk about methane from ruminants?
 When soil is healthy, plants are able to draw greater amounts of carbon dioxide from the environment into the soil in their root systems.
 Conversely, traditional farming and mono-crop agriculture deplete the soil of nutrients, decreasing its ability to sequester carbon dioxide and destroying delicate ecosystems.
 Proper grazing of ruminant animals serves to enrich the soil with organic matter and, therefore, increases carbon carrying capacity.
-Regenerative agriculture practices promote these evolutionarily appropriate grazing styles, and placing cattle farmed in this manner on depleted grasslands has been shown to revitalize these ecosystems.”
+Regenerative agriculture practices promote these evolutionarily appropriate grazing styles, and placing cattle farmed in this manner on depleted grasslands has been shown to revitalize these ecosystems.” -Dr. Paul Saladino, M.D, Author of The Carnivore Code

 The keyword here is regenerative farming, not commercial farming who’s practices are often inhumane and disrupt the local ecosystems.